config-i1/greybox/cran-comments.md

 **Rhub, Ubuntu Linux 16.04 LTS, R-release, GCC; Fedora Linux, R-devel, clang, gfortran:**
 >* checking package dependencies ...
 NOTE
 >Package which this enhances but not available for checking: ‘vars’
->
->* checking Rd cross-references ...
-NOTE
->Package unavailable to check Rd xrefs: ‘gnorm’

 Similar to the previous comments.
 Not clear, why.
 Both are on CRAN.

-**Debian Linux, R-devel, GCC ASAN/UBSAN:**
-Finds an error in a function, not related to the greybox package, but to some unrelated files backref.cpp and scheduler.cpp.

 ## Downstream dependencies
 R CMD check on reverse dependencies of greybox are okay.